marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

 > Was she able to climb?
 Yes
 > > `Athletics check: [1d20 + 1] 20 + 1 = 21 vs DC 13`

 She easily scales the 30ft slope.
 She raises her hands with five fingers all spread out and checks the area.
-Right from where she's standing, she can see two figures who seems to be sleeping.
+Right from where she's standing, she can see two figures who seem to be sleeping.
 She spends a second or two to check if they sensed her but they didn't show any reaction.

 She goes back to the edge of the slope, signals Mikael to be quiet, and throws down some rope.

 > Was he able to climb?
 Yes
 > > `Athletics check with advantage: [1d20 + 2] 4|13 + 2 = 15 vs DC 13`

-He catches his breath upon reaching level ground.
+He catches his breath upon reaching the top.
 After giving him a moment, she taps his shoulder points to the sleeping figures.

 ```
     FRANCINE (WHISPERING)